 - How Correct Capital stands apart

-It’s common for people to concentrate on just one area, such as investing or saving for retirement.
-That is a start, but it can leave gaps.
+Many individuals begin with a single focus area, usually investments or retirement accounts.
+While that may be a starting point, it can create blind spots.
 Comprehensive planning considers the full picture so that one decision does not quietly create problems elsewhere.

 - When you want to retire and how you want to live